project-oak/silveroak/README.md

 * The [GHC Haskell compiler](https://www.haskell.org/ghc/) version 8.6.5 or later
 * [Verilator](https://www.veripool.org/wiki/verilator) version 4.028 (as specified by the
   [OpenTitan](https://docs.opentitan.org/doc/ug/install_instructions/#verilator) documentation).

+To re-build the OpenTitan system with the Cava versions of the high assurance peripherals you will also need to install [OpenTitan](https://github.com/lowRISC/opentitan/blob/master/README.md).

 ## Building